-Due to the rise of digital fabrication and the unlimited acces to knowledge that the internet provides us, everyone is able to make “almost anything”.
+Due to the rise of digital fabrication and the unlimited access to knowledge that the internet provides us, everyone is able to make 'almost anything'.
 Big laboratories or industries are no longer a prerequisite in doing so.
-MakeHealth was a project in which we teamed up with users.
-Together we explored new possibilities of becoming makers of innovative healthcare solutions whilst the Dutch government is retreating as a financing and providing party in healthcare.

-Together with patients, health professionals (in education), hospitals, (young) designers, artists and healthcare entrepreneurs, we explored how stakeholders in healthcare themselves can be creator of solutions, that support the illness and care process and that contribute significantly to the empowerment of patients.
+In MakeHealth we team up with users.
+Together with patients, health professionals (in education), hospitals, (young) designers, artists and healthcare entrepreneurs, we explore how stakeholders in healthcare themselves can be creator of solutions, that support the illness and care processes and that contribute significantly to the empowerment of patients.

-Quality of life was paramount.
-Furthermore, we also conducted the public debate about the possibilities and limits of makeable care and empowerment of patients.
-This practice will be continued in the European project 'Made4You'.
+Quality of life is paramount.
+Furthermore, we also conduct the public debate about the possibilities and limits of makeable care and empowerment of patients.
+This practice is now embedded in the European project 'Made4You'.

-To also actively catalyse the creation of open solutions, three multidisciplinary teams collaborated.
-Each team had a 'problem owner'.
-This could be a patient, a health care professional or a care entrepreneur.
-The central issue was a problem or need from a patient or healthcare professional.
-Along with young designers, makers and health professionals the teams designed prototypes to solve the problem at stake.
+To actively catalyse the creation of open solutions, multidisciplinary teams collaborate.
+Each team has a 'problem owner'.
+This can be a patient, a health care professional or a care entrepreneur.
+The central issue is always a problem or need from a patient or healthcare professional.
+Along with young designers, makers and health professionals the teams design prototypes to solve the problem at stake.